What hiring managers actually look for

 Use one as a starting point, then swap in your own technologies, numbers, and achievements.

-"Recent statistics graduate with hands-on experience analyzing datasets in Python and SQL through 3 portfolio projects and a marketing analytics internship.
-Built a customer churn prediction model that identified at-risk accounts with 85% accuracy, directly informing the retention team's Q4 outreach strategy."
+"Recent statistics graduate with hands-on experience in SQL, Python, and statistical analysis across 3 portfolio projects and a marketing analytics internship.
+Built a customer churn model with A/B tested outreach that flagged at-risk accounts and informed the retention team's Q4 plan, and earned the Google Data Analytics Professional Certificate."

-Why it works: Specific degree, quantified portfolio, internship impact, business connection.
+Why it works: Specific degree, quantified portfolio, internship impact, named credential, business connection.

 Why it works: Industry context, stakeholder level, revenue impact, specific tools.

-"Senior data analyst with 7 years of experience leading analytics for a 200-person e-commerce company.
-Managed a team of 3 analysts.
-Built the company's first data warehouse on BigQuery with dbt, reducing ad-hoc query time by 80%.
-Partnered with product team on A/B testing framework that drove 15% increase in checkout conversion."
+"Senior data analyst with 7 years of experience leading analytics for a 200-person e-commerce company and managing a team of 3.
+Built the company's first cleaned and modeled data layer on Snowflake, cutting ad-hoc query time by 80 percent.
+Partnered with product on an A/B testing framework that drove a 15 percent increase in checkout conversion."

 Why it works: Leadership, infrastructure ownership, tooling specifics, measurable business outcomes.